Could a slain British scientist’s selfless final act help catch his killer?

 Sixteen months after Willson’s senseless death, police have yet to identify any suspects or find the weapon used.

-Ms Easingfield told The Independent in an interview from Sweden that she still doesn’t even know if his killers are aware of his death, and the anguish they have caused.
+Ms Easingwood told The Independent in an interview from Sweden that she still doesn’t even know if his killers are aware of his death, and the anguish they have caused.

-“We obviously want the person responsible to be held accountable for what they’ve done, but also to know what they’ve done,” Ms Easingfield said.
+“We obviously want the person responsible to be held accountable for what they’ve done, but also to know what they’ve done,” Ms Easingwood said.

 “That’s a question that hangs over us, do they even know that they took someone’s life that night?”